-- I Brush your teeth twice a day with fluoride toothpaste.
-B - ζ Eat less sugary foods and drinks.
-B
+- Brush your teeth twice a day with fluoride toothpaste.

 Which food and drinks cause tooth decay?

 - Food and drinks that are high in sugar cause tooth decay. - Having less sugary foods and drinks can reduce tooth decay. - Use the Change4Life Sugar Smart app to find out how much sugar is in your everyday food and drink.